Backflow Prevention Device Testing

 How often do I have my backflow prevention devices tested?

-All testable devices must be tested initially upon installation and should be tested at yearly intervals thereafter.
+For residential accounts, testable devices must be tested initially upon installation and should be tested in 3 year intervals.
+For commercial accounts, testable devices must be tested initially upon installation and should be tested at yearly intervals thereafter.
 The Township inspector may require more frequent testing based upon degree of hazard, corrosive atmosphere or concerns with water quality.

 How much will it cost to have my backflow prevention device tested?